Mount Allison University is committed to diversity and inclusion

-Mount Allison strives to be a safe, respectful, and welcoming place for people of all genders, gender identities, and gender expressions through education, programming, support, and advocacy.
+Mount Allison strives to be a safe, respectful, and welcoming place for people of all genders, diverse sexualities, gender identities, and gender expressions through education, programming, support, and advocacy.

 Education is offered to the entire Mount Allison community through staff training, student orientation, and residence programming.

 Ongoing efforts to create more positive spaces on campus include the addition of single-user washrooms in buildings around campus, including residences.